voiceinthedark/knights-travails/README.md

-# Hashset in javascript
+# Knights tour on a graph

 ## About

-Hashset implementation in javascript
+An implementation of a knight tour on a graph